Case Management Conference Calls

 In addition, accommodation requests should be made in accordance with the HRTO’s Accommodation Policy.

-If you have reached a written and signed settlement of your HRTO application before the CMCC, the CMCC will not be cancelled until there is a signed Confirmation of Settlement (Form 25) filed at the HRTO.
+If you have reached a written and signed settlement of your HRTO application before the CMCC (that is, an agreed upon resolution between you and the respondent), the CMCC will not be cancelled until there is a signed Confirmation of Settlement (Form 25) filed at the HRTO.

 Note that the written and signed settlement itself should not be filed at the HRTO.
-More information about the Form 25 at the HRTO may be found here: https://tribunalsontario.ca/documents/hrto/Other/SJT025E.pdf
+More information about the steps to take after reaching a settlement, see the HRTO’s Practice Direction on Mandatory Mediation.

 It is very important to attend the CMCC after receiving proper notice from the HRTO.
 A CMCC is not optional, even if the CMCC is scheduled merely to set hearing dates.
 If you do not attend your hearing and/or the CMCC, the HRTO may proceed in a party’s absence (if a respondent or intervener) or decide to dismiss your application as abandoned (if an applicant).

 This means that you should make every effort to attend your CMCC.
-It can be very difficult to reinstate your HRTO application where the HRTO has decided to dismiss your application as abandoned.
+It can be very difficult to reinstate your HRTO application when the HRTO has decided to dismiss your application as abandoned.